Th3R3p0/GoogleAccountVerify/README.md

 Allow a new file to be created if it does not exist

-Allow a single e-maill address to be passed as a command line argument
+Thanks @she3ytes for adding funcionaility for command line arguments, single emails to be passed via command line and colors!